scionproto/scion/doc/cryptography/trc-signing-ceremony-preparations.rst

 ===========================

-The ceremony administrator should send out the high-level :doc:`trc-signing-ceremony` description, the :doc:`trc-signing-ceremony-phases` document, and this document all in digital form to the participants.
+The ceremony administrator should send out the high-level :doc:`trc-signing-ceremony` description, the appropriate TRC Signing Ceremony Phases document, and this document all in digital form to the participants.

+The existing TRC Signing Ceremony Phases documents are listed here:

+* :ref:`trc-signing-ceremony-phases-base`
+* :doc:`trc-signing-ceremony-phases-sensitive`

 Furthermore, the ceremony administrator should remind all voters that they need to agree on a common TRC policy before scheduling the TRC ceremony.
 Importantly,